Concordium/concordium.github.io/source/testnet/net/installation/downloads.rst

 Native Windows node
 ------------------------

-To run a node on Windows, you need a Windows Installer package.
+To run a node on Windows, you need a Windows Installer package. **Please be aware that you should backup your configuration, as the installer will overwrite the current configuration with a standard configuration.**

 - `Download the Windows Installer package <https://distribution.concordium.software/windows/Signed/Node-3.0.0.msi>`_